tanho63/tanho.ca/content/posts/2023-11-19_pivot-trick/index.md

 ---
-title: "tidyr pivot tricks: names_to -> .value"
+title: "tidyr pivot trick: names_to -> .value"
 summary: "A tidyr tip for extracting data from column names that I've used and shared a lot, now transcribed from Twitter"
 date: 2023-11-21
 url: /pivot-trick